andfaulkner/mad-logs/README.md

 ----
 # mad-logs
 ----
-*   colourful, obtrusive logs for the browser console and NodeJS.
+*   Colourful, obtrusive, Typescript-friendly logs for the browser console and NodeJS.
-*   just like with Winston, alter amount of text shown based on current log level:
+*   As with Winston, lets you alter the amount of text shown based on current log level:
-    *   comes with log level-based logging, with automatic handling of any of the following LOG_LEVEL environment variable values:
+    *   automatic handling of any of the following LOG_LEVEL environment variable values:
         *   silly, verbose, debug, info, warn, error, wtf
+            *   ...via scoped functions within the log object instance.
     *   in Node, comes with special error-specific level-scoped log functions:
         *   sillyError, verboseError, debugError, infoError
 *   Factories for file-specific logging: logFactory and nodeLogFactory